autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## NeuS

-NeuS uses hierachical sampling with multiple steps and converts the SDF value to an alpha value based on a sigmoid function [see paper for details].
+NeuS uses hierarchical sampling with multiple steps and converts the SDF value to an alpha value based on a sigmoid function [see paper for details].
 To train a NeuS model, run the following command:

 ```
 ns-train neus --pipeline.model.sdf-field.inside-outside False sdfstudio-data --data data/sdfstudio-demo-data/dtu-scan65